ERY-DS/ERY-DS/README.md

 - 👋 Hi, I’m Esther
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m a Data Scientist
 - 💞️ I’m looking to collaborate on anything educative and related to Data Science
 - 📫 You can reach me on estherbadejo@ymail.com